rkalendar/TotalRepeats/README.md

 sln=	repeat block length (default sln=90)

 nsize= speed and sensitivity of sequence clustering: value nsize=1, used when ignoring clustering.
-Values nsize=10...30 are the most optimal—maximum value for nsize=240, for more accurate classification (not applicable in practice).
+Values nsize=10...30 are the most optimal—maximum value for nsize=242, for more accurate classification (not applicable in practice).

 image= the dimensionality of the image (by default, the dimensionality of the image is automatically determined)

+imgx=1 figure length compression, minimum value of imgx=1 (maximum compression), and a value of imgx=10 for the longest figure length

 flanks= extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)